AlexCharlton/gl-utils/README.md

     [procedure] (mesh-update!
 MESH VERTICES [INDICES])

 Update the entirety of the vertex data and optionally the index data of the `MESH`.
 This can be used in order to reuse the memory and vertex buffers of a mesh. `VERTICES` should be the same sort of list of `(NAME .
 VALUE)` attribute pairs that is accepted as the `initial-elements:` argument to `make-mesh`’s `vertices:` (though not a bytevector).
 The data in `VERTICES` should match the attributes of the original vector.
 Similarly, `INDICES` should be the same kind of list of elements that is accepted to `make-mesh`’s `indices`’s `initial-elements:`.
 The data in both `VERTICES` and `INDICES` must fit within the vertex and index bytevectors of the `MESH`.
 This can be called before or after `mesh-make-vao!`.
-Do not call inside a `with-mesh`.
+Do not call inside `with-mesh`.

     [procedure] (mesh-vertex-ref MESH ATTRIBUTE VERTEX)